What is Porter's 5 Forces Analysis?

 Have you ever wondered why competitors in some industries always seem to struggle, while those in other industries seem to have a license to print money?

-For examples, airlines, railways and utilities always seem to struggle.
+For example, airlines, railways and utilities always seem to struggle.
 Tech companies, on the other hand, often seem to have a license to print money.

 Industry analysis, using Porter's 5 Forces, can help to understand which industries are most likely to be profitable, and how businesses can position themselves within those industries.